fractalbass/data_science/_posts/2023-11-23-data_science_38.md

 ## Item-based collaborative filtering:

-This approach is straight forward, but suffers from a big problem if the number of users is very large.
+The user-based approach is straight forward, but suffers from a big problem if the number of users is very large.
 Namely, the first step can be very costly in terms of compute.
 A less expensive approach is to do the filtering based on the items instead.
 That approach has the following steps:

 1. Identify the ITEMS that were co-rated or co-purchased by any user with the item of interest.
 2. Recommend the most popular item or correlated item(s) among the similar items.